- Stylish exterior

-Volkswagen calls the CC a four-door coupe, and if you stand back and see this model's profile in person, it's easy to understand why.
-With a roofline that's positioned a bit back compared to most sedans--in a slow arc--plus a rising beltline and sheetmetal that serves to emphasize the rear wheelwells, it has proportions that hint 'rear-wheel-drive sport sedan' to some (and nod to the Mercedes-Benz CLS and Audi A7, among others), even though it's a front-driver.
+Even with the demise of the bucket-seat setup in back, VW still calls the CC a four-door coupe, and while up close it might look decidedly like a sedan, if you step back and view this model's side profile, it's easy to see why. it has proportions that hint 'rear-wheel-drive sport sedan' to some (and nod to the Mercedes-Benz CLS and Audi A7, among others), even though it's a front-driver.

 We remain convinced that there's only one way to get the CC: with the 200-horsepower, turbocharged 2.0-liter four-cylinder engine (2.0T).
 Models with it feel lighter and more nimble than their top-of-the-line VR6 and 4Motion counterparts.
 The four churns out plenty of low- and mid-rev torque with only a slight delay if revs are at the low end, while the narrow-angle VR6 is spirited but seems to take a moment more to build steam.

 It's not all that surprising that you lose a little practicality in moving from a more upright design like that of the Passat to the CC's swoopier package.
 Headroom is a bit tight, and you'll either love or hate the somewhat 'scooped up' driving position.
 The three-passenger back seat is comfortable, but headroom is tight and the curvy roofline makes entry and exit tougher than you might think.
 But the interior trims look and feel luxury-grade, the ride is absorbent and controlled, and the trunk is huge.